ChrstphrHll/npc_gen/students/Estyn Rhangyl.md

 ---
 ### Description
 - 4th year Dragonborn Artificer in Treskal
-- frills, Gray eyes, and blue skin
+- 3 jagged horns, Gray eyes, and blue skin
 - Is Harmonious and Talkative, and has Conformity as their ideal

 ### Organizations